-- In addition to all other requirements of this By-law, the following shall apply to Schedule W as shown on Map 1: - (a) multiple buildings on a lot shall be permitted provided they are designed in a manner that permits future subdivision; - (b) all buildings shall be setback no less than 8 metres from the ordinary high water mark: - (c) the maximum height of any building shall be 12.5 metres; - (d) building height in clause (c) may increase at a rate of 1 metre for every additional 1 metre of setback from the minimum required setback from the ordinary high water mark; - (e) the width of any building face parallel to the ordinary high water mark shall not exceed 21.5 metres: - (f) any portion of a building above a height of 33.5 metres feet shall be a maximum width of 21.5 metres parallel to Lower Water Street and a maximum depth of 38.5 metres. - (g) the width of any low rise or mid rise building face parallel to the ordinary high water mark may increase at a rate of 1 metre for every additional 1 metre setback from the ordinary high water mark; - (h) buildings on lots with a streetline width greater than 27.5 metres shall be setback from interior lot lines no less than 10 % of the lot width or 8 metres, whichever is less.
-Where a lot has more than one streetline, the greater lot width shall apply; and - (i) clauses (b) through (e) apply to any building or portion thereof within 30 metres of the ordinary high water mark. - 20.1 In addition to all other requirements of this By-law, all buildings located within Schedule W, as shown on Map 1, shall be setback no less than 8 metres from the waterside edge of the Harbourwalk, or the ordinary high water mark in the absence of a Harbourwalk. - 20.2 Notwithstanding other requirements of this By-law, the following shall apply to Schedule W as shown on Map 1: - (a) multiple buildings on a lot shall be permitted provided they are designed in a manner that permits future subdivision; - (b) the maximum height of a building shall be 12.5 metres; - building height in clause (b) may increase with distance away from the minimum required setback from the waterside edge of the Harbourwalk, or the ordinary high water mark in the absence of a Harbourwalk, at a rate of 1 metre for every additional 1 metre of setback, up to a maximum additional distance of 10 metres, after which distance, the full height permitted on Maps 4 and 5 in the zone for the building may be used, providing all other requirements of the By-law are met;
+- \ In addition to all other requirements of this By law, the following shall apply to Schedule W as shown on Map 1: - (a) multiple buildings on a lot shall be permitted provided they are designed in a manner that permits future subdivision; - (b) all buildings shall be setback no less than 8 metres from the ordinary high water mark; - (c) the maximum height of any building shall be 12.5 metres; - (d) building height in clause (c) may increase at a rate of 1 metre for every additional 1 metre of setback from the minimum required setback from the ordinary high water mark; - (e) the width of any building face parallel to the ordinary high water mark shall not exceed 21.5 metres; - (f) any portion of a building above a height of 33.5 metres feet shall be a maximum width of 21.5 metres parallel to Lower Water Street and a maximum depth of 38.5 metres. - (g) the width of any low-rise or mid-rise building face parallel to the ordinary high water mark may increase at a rate of 1 metre for every additional 1 metre setback from the ordinary high water mark; - (h) buildings on lots with a streetline width greater than 27.5 metres shall be setback from interior lot lines no less than 10 % of the lot width or 8 metres, whichever is less.
+Where a lot has more than one streetline, the greater lot width shall apply; and - (i) clauses (b) through (e) apply to any building or portion thereof within 30 metres of the ordinary high water mark. - 20.1 In addition to all other requirements of this By-law, all buildings located within Schedule W, as shown on Map 1, shall be setback no less than: - (a) 8 metres on north-south Harbourwalk connections, taken from the outer built limit, or 8 metres from the ordinary high water mark in the absence of a Harbourwalk or any permanent built structure or wharf extending into Halifax Harbour; and - (b) 3 metres on east-west Harbourwalk connections, taken from the outer built limit, or 3 metres from the ordinary high water mark in the absence of Harbourwalk or any permanent built structure or wharf extending into Halifax Harbour. - 20.2 Notwithstanding other requirements of this By-law, the following shall apply to Schedule W as shown on Map 1: - (a) multiple buildings on a lot shall be permitted; - (b) the maximum height of the eastern face of a building shall be 12.5 metres; - (c) building height in clause (b) may increase with distance away from the minimum required setback from the outer built limit, or the ordinary high water mark in the absence of a Harbourwalk or any permanent built structure or wharf extending into

+Halifax Harbour, at a rate of 1 metre for every additional 1 metre of setback, up to a maximum additional distance of 10 metres, after which distance, the full height permitted on Maps 4 and 5 for the building may be used, providing all other requirements of the By-law are met;